 Rating: It gets a 9.4 over 10 because of its dedicated fan base and loads of features even though there’s still a small contingent that views it as a disappointment or even a paper weight.

 Pit Boss 71700FB Pellet Grill with Flame Broiler

 The Pit Boss really is the boss with its 700 square inches of cooking surface.
-The space alone isn’t what makes the Pit Boss 71700FB one of the best wood pellet smokers available.
+The space alone isn’t what makes the Pit Boss 71700FB one of the best wood pellet smoker available.
 If you thought the Traeger TFB29LZA Junior Elite Grill had a lot of space at 300 square meters, then get more than double that with Pit Boss (the Rec Tec grill below beats it by only 2 inches).

 Its burn system is also digitally controlled and the cast iron grids are porcelain coated to boot to make them as durable as possible.
-The heat is exact and consistent plus it is fueled 100% by natural wood pellets, which means you’ll end up with a consistent burn every time with little ash residue afterwards.
+The heat is exact and consistent plus it is fueled 100% by natural wood pellets, which means you’ll end up with a consistent burn every time with little ash residue afterward.

 Things We Liked:

 - It’s pretty easy to clean all things considered.

 - The gigantic 700-square-inch cooking surface.